smallcat9603/data-compression/README.md

 # data-compression
-This repo contains the work on MPI lossy floating-point data compression on the applications of Pingpong, Himeno, K-means, etc.
+This repo contains the work on MPI lossy floating-point data compression on the applications of Pingpong, Himeno, K-means, FFT, MM, LU, etc.

 ## Usage:
 ```shell